3 MIN READ

-5 Ways to Avoid Uber Surge Pricing on New Year’s Eve
+5 Strategies That’ll Help You Beat Uber’s Surge Pricing on New Year’s Eve

 After the ball drops and the bubbly pops to ring in the new year, the last thing you want to think about is how you’re getting home.

-But New Year’s is notorious for auto accidents, and about 41% of fatalities on the holiday involve drunken drivers.
+But New Year’s is notorious for auto accidents, and about 41% of fatalities on the holiday involve drunk drivers, according to the National Highway Traffic Safety Administration.

 I’m not going to tell you not to go out and have a great time with your friends.
 But New Year’s Eve is one of those events I call an “amateur night”: There’s a lot of alcohol and not a lot of thinking about your own tolerance levels.
 Everyone’s just focused on celebrating.
 And that’s cool.